googleapis/google-cloud-python/packages/google-cloud-spanner/docs/instance-usage.rst

 Instance Admin
 ==============

-After creating a :class:`~google.cloud.spanner.client.Client`, you can interact with individual instances for a project.
+After creating a :class:`~google.cloud.spanner_v1.client.Client`, you can interact with individual instances for a project.

 Instance Configurations